LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

 1. Password Hashing
    - Under no circumstances should passwords be stored as plain text.
    - User ASP.NET Core Identity
-     - you are going to have secure password hashing right out of the box. it suses PBKDF2 hasing function for passwords
+     - you are going to have secure password hashing right out of the box.
+It suses PBKDF2 hashing function for passwords
      - Identity also generates random slat per user.
      - Never ever invent a hashing algorithm to store your passwords
 2. Salting
-    - Salint is the act of addign a random string to your text of your password before hashing it.
+    - Salting is the act of adding a random string to your text of your password before hashing it.
-    - Two of te exaclty same passwords can be hashed differently becaes of the salt.
+    - Two of te exactly same passwords can be hashed differently because of the salt.
     - [PKFD2 Calculator](https://asecuritysite.com/encryption/PBKDF2z)
     - Best practice to salt unique per user.
     - In .NET Core, the salt is stored with the password in teh same column. it is